Parents PACK Personal Stories – Influenza

 This year marks the 100th anniversary since the pandemic that killed an estimated 50 million people and infected one-third of the world’s population (500 million people) at the time.
 Those deaths included American icons such as Harold Lockwood, early period silent film actor; Phoebe Hearst, mother of businessman and communications tycoon William Randolph Hearst; as well as Horace Elgin Dodge and John Francis Dodge, co-founders of the Dodge Brothers Company — the precursor to what is presently the Dodge automobile company.

-Recently, the VEC had the opportunity to talk to Terri Wood, the daughter of Pauline Kuhlmann.
-Ms. Wood details how the pandemic affected the lives of her mother, herself, and her entire family, and puts a human face to the millions of people who died in the 1918 pandemic:
+Recently, the Vaccine Education Center (VEC) had the opportunity to talk to Terri Wood, the daughter of Pauline Kuhlmann.
+Ms. Wood details how the pandemic affected the lives of her mother, herself and her entire family, and puts a human face to the millions of people who died in the 1918 pandemic:

 Tell us how the 1918 influenza pandemic affected your family.

 It affected my family through my mother’s family.
-(My mother’s) mother, father, older sister, and a newborn baby brother died during the pandemic.
+My mother’s mother, father, older sister, and a newborn baby brother died during the pandemic.
 The remaining seven children were adopted by seven different families.
 They rarely saw each other as children.
-When they were older, they met up and kept in touch, but it’s something my mother never really got over because she was nine years old when they all died, and she remembered everybody.
+When they were older, they met up and kept in touch, but it’s something my mother never really got over because she was 9 years old when they all died, and she remembered everybody.